 - 1.1.
-The report provides members with a view of the proposed five-year Capital Programme 2021/22, 2022/23, 2023/24, 2024/25 and 2025/26. - 1.2.
-This report forms the basis of the budget consultation process with members and other relevant parties.
-Feedback from this consultation process, along with any updates on the settlement figures and grant applications, will inform the final Capital Programme budget report which will be presented to Executive Board in February 2021 and County Council in March 2021. - 1.3.
+The report provides members with a view of the proposed fiveyear Capital Programme 2021/22, 2022/23, 2023/24, 2024/25 and 2025/26. - 1.2.
+The Policy & Resources Committee are being consulted as part of the development of the programme.
+Feedback from this consultation process, along with the outcome of the final settlement, will inform the final budget report which will be presented to County Council in March 2021 for approval. - 1.3.
 The authority is required to approve a rolling capital programme each year as part of its budget setting process.
 This facilitates forward planning and is consistent with the requirements of the Prudential Code in terms of financial planning and funding while assisting officers in bidding for external funding.